Healthy Homes Assessment Churton Park

 Draught Stopping Churton Park

-If you can feel external air flowing in or the sound of a clear draught emanating out of a hole or gap or crack, then it’s likely a crack or hole that needs sealing in any way.
-Cracks or gaps with large gaps must be sealed permanently.
-Any gaps greater than 3mm that let air in or out into your house need sealing.
-For example, if an open fireplace isn’t in use it could cause draughts, and should be sealed off.
-Landlords and property managers are responsible for making sure such draughts are eliminated as far as possible.
+If you are able to feel external air flowing in or a clear draught from a gap or hole that is, it’s likely to be a gap or crack that needs sealing in some way.
+Large gaps and cracks should be fixed permanently.
+The gaps that exceed 3mm that allow air to enter or exit from your house require seals.
+For instance, if an open fireplace isn’t in use it can create draughts.
+This should be sealed off.
+Landlords and property managers are responsible for making sure that such draughts are squelched in the maximum extent imaginable.

-There is no need to block up intentional holes or gaps that are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the building as the household heats and cools, so that they are able to be closed and opened instead of instead of being stuck.
-We will test all windows and doors during our Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes in the building.
+For example, tiny gaps around doors and windows may be required to allow movement of the structure when the house is heated and cools so that they can still be shut and opened, rather than being stuck.
+We will check every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections